 This script is based on actual interviews.
 You might choose to present it as part of your regular health program, using voice actors to represent the speakers.
 If so, please make sure to tell your audience at the beginning of the program that the voices are those of actors, not the original people involved in the interviews.

-You could also use this script as research material or as inspiration for creating your own programming on stroke in your country.
+You could also use this script as research material or as inspiration for creating your own programming on infertility in your country.